-Loop/Ground Start Card (LGC) and Loop Start card (LSC)
+Loop/Ground Start Cards (LGCs) and Loop Start Cards (LSCs)

-6.17 Install each LGC and LSC as described below (see REPLACEMENT PARTS for the part number).
-Refer to Figures 3-34 and 3-35 on pages 3-55 and 3-56 for an illustration.
+6.49 Install each LGC and LSC as described below (see REPLACEMENT PARTS for the part number).
+Refer to Figures 3-57 and 3-58 on pages 3-97 and 3-98 for illustrations.

-NOTE: When inserting or removing the RCPU Card, the system power must be turned off to prevent damage to the card.
-However, station and trunk cards can be inserted or removed with Power on.
-(After inserting a T1 Card, wait ten-seconds before inserting any other card.)
+NOTE: When inserting or removing the Matrix Card, Expansion Card, and/or the computer cards, the system power must be turned off to prevent damage to the cards.
+However, station and trunk cards can be inserted or removed with power on.
+(After inserting a T1 Card, wait ten seconds before inserting any other card.)

 - (1) Check to see that all components on the card are seated securely in their sockets and that no pins are bent. - (2) Check the fuses.
-There are 16 specially designed fuses on each LGC and LSC that cannot be replaced in the field (see page 2-14 for more information). - (3) For LGCs Only: Depending on the type of CO trunk to be installed on each individual LGC circuit, place the associated two jumper straps in the Proper loop start (LS) or ground start (GS) position.
+There are 16 specially designed fuses on each LGC and LSC that cannot be replaced in the field (see page 2-19 for more information). - (3) For LGCs Only: Depending on the type of CO trunk to be installed on each individual LGC circuit, place the associated two jumper straps in the proper loop start (LS) or ground start (GS) position.

-NOTE: When setting the straps, note the unique ordering of the LGC circuits as shown in Figure 3-34.
-For each LGC circuit, both straps must be in the proper (LS or GS) Position.
+NOTE: When setting the straps, note the unique ordering of the LGC circuits as shown in Figure 3-57.
+For each LGC circuit, both straps must be in the proper (LS or GS) position.
 If the strap settings are mixed, or if one or both of the straps is missing, the circuit will not function properly.

 (4) Install the LGCs and LSCs one at a time with the components facing right.
 They may be installed in any slot, and slots may be skipped, if desired.
-However, to facilitate installation and programming, it is recommended that the cards be installed to match the default configuration as closely as Possible.
-(Refer to page 2-13 for information on the default configuration.)
+However, to facilitate installation and programming, it is recommended that the cards be installed to match one of the default configurations as closely as possible.
+(Refer to page 2-18 for information on default configurations.)

-NOTE: When Powered up, the system configures the software to match the default card configuration.
-If the actual cards installed do not exactly match the default configuration, adjustments must be made in database Programming.
-If changing card types (e.g., changing from an SLC to an LGC), refer to the programming procedures on page 5-170 and to the information on pages 3-6 through 3-8.
+NOTE: When powered up, the system configures the software to match one of the default card configurations.
+If the actual cards installed do not exactly match the selected configuration, adjustments must be made in database programming.
+If changing card types (e.g., changing from an SLC to an LGC), refer to the programming procedures on page 5-171 and to the information on pages 3-7 through 3-9.

-FIGURE 3-35.
+FIGURE 3-58.
 LOOP START CARD (LSC)

-E&M Card (EMC)
+E&M Cards (EMCs)

-6.18 Install each EMC as described below (see RE-PLACEMENT PARTS for the part number).
-Refer to Figure 3-36 on page 3-58 for an illustration.
+6.50 Install each EMC as described below (see RE-PLACEMENT PARTS for the part number).
+Refer to Figure 3-59 on page 3-100 for an illustration.

-NOTE: When inserting or removing the RCPU Card, the system power must be turned off to prevent damage to the card.
+NOTE: When inserting or removing the Matrix Card, Expansion Card, and/or the computer cards, the system power must be turned off to prevent damage to the cards.
 However, station and trunk cards can be inserted or removed with power on.
 (After inserting a T1 Card, wait ten seconds before inserting any other card.)

 - (1) Check to see that all components on the card are seated securely in their sockets and that no pins are bent. - (2) Check the fuses.
-There are 24 specially-designed fuses on each EMC that cannot be replaced in the field (see page 2-16 for more information). - (3) Depending on the type of E&M trunk to be installed on each individual EMC circuit, place the associated jumper plugs in the proper "signaling type" (1, 2, 4, or 5) and "audio type" (2-wire or 4-wire) positions.
+There are 24 specially designed fuses on each EMC that cannot be replaced in the field (see page 2-21 for more information). - (3) Depending on the type of E&M trunk to be installed on each individual EMC circuit, place the associated jumper plugs in the proper "signaling type" (1, 2, 4, or 5) and "audio type" (2-wire or 4-wire) positions.

-NOTE: When setting the jumper plugs, note the unique ordering of the EMC circuits as shown in Figure 3-36.
+NOTE: When setting the jumper plugs, note the unique ordering of the EMC circuits as shown in Figure 3-59.